 Sutra is a Sanskrit word meaning “string” or “thread” and refers to an aphoristic style of writing found in Hindu, Buddhist, and Jainist texts of the Ancient and Medieval period.
 Literacy at this time was virtually nonexistent and printing technology barely inchoate.
 These ancient practitioners thus took great pains to string each Sanskrit character onto proto-paper made from the leaves of the tala tree.
 These leaves were then strung together with a thread.

 The word sutra, therefore, refers to two interrelated phenomena:

-The individual aphorism itself found inscribed on the tala leaf, and
+1. the individual aphorism itself found inscribed on the tala leaf, and

-The collection of leaves comprising the entirety of the aphorisms in a given work.
+2. the collection of leaves comprising the entirety of the aphorisms in a given work.

 An English aphorism is by its nature short, pithy, and at first glance accessible.
 It uses straightforward language, and simple sentence structure.
 It dares you, by its ostensible accessibility to memorize it.
 You find yourself wanting to say it out loud, repeat it, savor it.
 It seduces you by its cadence to contemplate it, wherein it reveals itself to be more cryptic than you originally perceived it.
 Then it challenges you by its ambiguity to figure out what in the world it means.